Different versions of soft-photon theorems exemplified at leading and next-to-leading terms for pion-pion and pion-proton scattering: Introduction

 In a seminal paper F.E.
-Low \cite{1} derived the theorem that the leading term for $\omega\to 0$ in the soft-photon-production amplitudes is proportional to $\omega^{-1}$ and comes from the emission of photons from the external particles of the reaction.
-In \cite{1} this was shown explicitly for the scattering of a charged scalar on an uncharged scalar particle.
-The result was generalized to reactions with an arbitrary number of external particles in \cite{2}.
-In the following soft-photon production was studied by many authors and there is in general agreement on the $\omega^{-1}$ term in the amplitudes; see e.g. \cite{3,4,5,6,7,8,9,10,11}.
+Low \cite{Low:1958sn} derived the theorem that the leading term for $\omega\to 0$ in the soft-photon-production amplitudes comes from the emission of photons from the external particles of the reaction.
+In \cite{Low:1958sn} this was shown explicitly for the scattering of a charged scalar on an uncharged scalar particle, that is, for a reaction like \er{101}, and for the scattering of a charged spin~1/2 fermion on a neutral scalar boson.
+In \cite{Weinberg:1964ew,Weinberg:1965nx} a soft-photon theorem was derived for general reactions with an arbitrary number of external particles.
+In the following soft-photon production was studied by many authors; see e.g. \cite{Gribov:1966hs,Burnett:1967km,Bell:1969yw,Liou:1978jx,Liou:1987ug,Lipatov:1988ii, DelDuca:1990gz, Korchin:1995ys,Korchin:1996up, Li:2011aq, Gervais:2017yxv,Bern:2014vva,Lysov:2014csa,Bonocore:2021cbv,Engel:2021ccn,Engel:2023ifn}.

-In \cite{1} also an expression for the next to leading term, of order $\omega^{0}$, is given for the scattering of scalars.
-In our study of soft-photon production in $\pi^{-}\pi^{0}$ scattering we calculated the next to leading term and found a different result \cite{12}.
-We analyzed this and found that in the calculation of the $\omega^{0}$ term in \cite{1} energy-momentum conservation was not taken into account correctly.
-We also pointed out problems in the results for the $\omega^{0}$ terms presented in \cite{4,6,8,9,10}.
-Our own results for the terms of order $\omega^{-1} $ and $\omega^{0}$ for the reaction $\pi^{-}\pi^{0}\to\pi^{-}\pi^{0}\gamma$ are given in (3.27), (3.28), and (A1) of \cite{12}.
-In our calculations we respect energy-momentum conservation at all stages.
+In \cite{Low:1958sn} also an expression for a next-to-leading term, of order $\omega^{0}$, is given for the scattering of scalars.
+In our study of soft-photon production in $\pi^{-}\pi^{0}$ scattering we recalculated the next to leading term and found a different result \cite{Lebiedowicz:2021byo}.
+In the present paper, we reconsider the leading and next-to-leading terms in the soft-photon expansion of \er{101}.
+We shall show that Low's version \cite{Low:1958sn} and Weinberg's version \cite{Weinberg:1965nx} of the soft-photon theorem are different and should not be confused.
+We also shall show how they are related.
+In this way we shall also give the clear reason why there must be a difference between the formulas for the next-to-leading terms in Low's paper \cite{Low:1958sn} and in our paper \cite{Lebiedowicz:2021byo} and how the two results are related.
+These results have already been presented in a short form at a conference in October 2023; see \cite{Nachtmann_talk}.
+There, also our misunderstanding of the results of \cite{Low:1958sn} which led us to an error in \cite{Lebiedowicz:2021byo} was corrected.
+This will be discussed in detail below.